 - Include a call to action.
 In addition to educating, messages should motivate the audiences to act on what they have learned. - Answer the questions what, why, and how.
 Categorizing messages in this way will help users recall the messages during appropriate situations.
-The messages below are presented in the traditional format of a Key Message followed by Supporting Points. - Spokespeople are reminded to use clear text and language and to explain the Cohesive Strategy using the "five using the 'five w's and the h" of journalism (who, what, when, where, why and how), with particular emphasis on the "why" and the "how" for this project.
+The messages below are presented in the traditional format of a Key Message followed by Supporting Points. - o Spokespeople are reminded to use clear text and language and to explain the Cohesive Strategy using the "five using the "five w's and the h" of journalism (who, what, when, where, why and how), with particular emphasis on the "why" and the "how" for this project.
 Tell the story of the Cohesive Strategy, of what's happening.
 We do not need to define everything that is going on.

-Firefighters talk to a home owner in the wildland urban interface on a fire in Idaho.
-Credit: Kari Greer, NIFC.
+Firefighters talk to a home owner in the wildland urban interface on the Cascade Complex, Idaho, 2007.
+Credit: NIFC, Kari Greer.

-Messages for the National Cohesive Wildfire Management Strategy
+Messages for the National Cohesive Wildland Fire Management Strategy